leilahelhajjamy/JoinMe/README.md

 # JoinMe

-this is my first app using Ionic framework , firebase, and Google APIs
+ my first app using Ionic framework , firebase, and Google APIs

 # functions : Chat , Find and follow people , share location , add an event ,...
- here are some screensots
+ here are some screenshots

 # Home screen